ihsotas0/Interfaced/worldbuilding/pickerism.md

 More detail is provided here in the mathematics section.

-## Cultish Behavior on Earth
+# Cultish Behavior on Earth

-Controllers create Comrades, Choosers create Listeners, Super-Choosers create Survivors, and Changers create Helpers.
+> Controllers create Comrades, Choosers create Listeners, Super-Choosers create

-### Controllers
+> Survivors, and Changers create Helpers.

-Controllers believe that, be working with thousands of other sequential Pickers, they can enact non-random change on the world.
+**Controllers** believe that, be working with thousands of other sequential Pickers, they can enact non-random change on the world.
 Normally, the limited time each person is Picker and the absolute difference between alien's cares for what happens to the world causes the Picker's actions to appear random.
 But if a massive enough sequence of Pickers arises where each has the same goal, that second of Picking can actually do something.
 One Earth, this takes the form of massive group suicides.
 Thousands will band together with some goal like, "Kill